-As soon as you receive your owner's manual date and sign the receipt on page 41 and return it within 8 days to KIRIE, in order to be covered by our warranty.
+As soon as you receive your owner's manual date and sign the enclosed receipt and return it within 8 days to KIRIE, in order to be covered by our warranty.
 The warranty is not valid unless the receipt is returned to the manufacturer on time.